 Coinciding with Burns Night on 25 January 2017, Scottish painter Peter Doig (b.
 1959) was the fourth artist to receive the prestigious annual Art Icon award in partnership with Swarovski.
-Surrounded by over 200 artists and art world luminaries, Doig was presented with the award at Whitechapel Gallery by Iwona Blazwick OBE (Director, Whitechapel Gallery) and Nadja Swarovski (Member of the Swarovski Executive Board) at a spectacular gala dinner.
+Surrounded by over 200 artists and art world luminaries, Doig was presented with the award at Whitechapel Gallery by Iwona Blazwick OBE (former Director, Whitechapel Gallery) and Nadja Swarovski (Member of the Swarovski Executive Board) at a spectacular gala dinner.

 Guests bought tickets for the evening to help raise funds for the Whitechapel Gallery’s Education and Community programmes.
 An auction led by Henry Highley of Phillips featured work donated by leading artists Hernan Bas, Joe Bradley, Cecily Brown, Enrico David, Stephen Gill, Camille Henrot, Annie Morris, Laurence Owen and Jonathan Trayte, alongside an online auction featuring a selection of unique ‘experiences’.

 Michael Clark, a long time friend and collaborator of Doig, choreographed a hypnotic new work performed by Michael Clark Company during the evening.
 Peter Doig and his friend and master potter Stuart Carey also created a small edition of ceramic artworks that were launched exclusively at the event.